-All proceeds from the sale of the Love Royalty Collection go to help strengthen the efforts to raise awareness about this very unrecognized, but legitimate form of abuse and to support World Narcissistic Abuse Awareness Day (WNAAD) which occurs on June 1st every year.
+Proceeds from the sale of the Love Royalty Collection go to help strengthen the efforts to raise awareness about this very unrecognized, but legitimate form of abuse and to support World Narcissistic Abuse Awareness Day (WNAAD), an international event that is recognized worldwide, which occurs on June 1st every year.
 Established in 2016, WNAAD is a growing global movement dedicated to raising the profile of narcissistic and psychopathic abuse, providing public pathology education, resources for survivors, and effecting policy change.
-WNAAD is an international event that is recognized worldwide.

 WHY NARCISSISTIC & PSYCHOPATHIC ABUSE AWARENESS IS NEEDED?